resourceguru/api-docs/endpoints/resources.md

 bookable | boolean | If `true`, then this Resource is bookable. color | string | Color used to highlight this Resource. email | string | Email address for this Resource.
-Only applicable to Resources linked to User Accounts. image | string | Image of this Resource. job_title | string | Job title on this Resource.
+Only applicable to Resources linked to User Accounts. phone | string | Phone number for this Resource. image | string | Image of this Resource. job_title | string | Job title on this Resource.
 Only applicable to Resources linked to User Accounts. name | string | Name of this Resource.